Sindarius Thornwell

-Sindarius Dyquann Thornwell (born November 15, 1994) is an American professional basketball player for the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).
+Sindarius Dyquann Thornwell (born November 15, 1994) is an American professional basketball player for the Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for the South Carolina Gamecocks.
 Thornwell was selected by the Milwaukee Bucks with the 48th overall pick in the 2017 NBA draft before he was traded to the Los Angeles Clippers.

 High school career

 Thornwell attended Lancaster High School in Lancaster, South Carolina for his first three years of high school.
 He then transferred to Oak Hill Academy for his senior year where he averaged 26.8 points per game and averaged 8.6 rebounds and 3.6 assists as well.
 He led them to a 33–5 record.
 He was ranked as the 39th-best player by ESPN.com and a four-star recruit by Rivals.com, who also ranked him as the 11th-best shooting guard in his class.
 He also competed in the 2012 Nike Global Challenge playing in four games.